msqd/harp/docs/contribute/index.rst

     changelogs/index

-.. todo:: move changelog to root, it' for more people than contributors, no need to hide it here.
+.. todo:: move changelog to root, no need to hide it here as it concerns all users.